-While it is important to have as many of the eligible members cast a ballot as possible, no incentives may be offered, as this would be seen as "buying the vote."
-On the other hand, offering assistance, such as transportation to the poll, is acceptable and even encouraged.
+It is important to have as many of the eligible members cast a ballot as possible.
+Offering assistance, such as transportation to the poll, is acceptable and even encouraged.

 The MRP Committee should keep a running count of the number of voters, and if only a small number have voted, then it would be advisable to encourage as many members who have not yet voted to get out and vote.
 Voter apathy is common in many elections and referendums.
 Obtaining a majority from a large number of voters will help to ensure community support.